 Strong writing elicits emotion.
 Action-oriented verbs in your ad copy and CTAs are incredibly effective in getting readers to take action.

 Opt for powerful imperatives like “Shop now,” “Get started today,” or “Join the movement.”
-These action-focused words directly prompts next steps for potential customers.
+These action-focused words directly prompt the next steps for potential customers.

 Stay away from passive voice or overly descriptive language.
 “How this mattress is expertly designed for comfort” is way less impactful than “Sleep better tonight.
 Shop mattresses now.”

-At the end of the day, if your Facebook ad or text ad copy doesn’t translate interest into tangible response, it fails.
+At the end of the day, if your Facebook ad or Google ad copy doesn’t translate interest into a tangible response, it fails.
 Carefully crafted action-focused language turns passive readers into clickers, then converters.
-Motivate action, don’t just paint pictures – and you’ll drive ROI from your PPC campaigns.

 15. Highlight exclusivity